edysegura/http-server/README.md

 npm start
 ```

-In case you have doubt why I'm not using semicolon is because I got inspiration from this talk: [Semicolons cannot save you!](https://www.youtube.com/watch?v=Qlr-FGbhKaI).
+In case you have doubt why I'm not using semicolon is because I got inspiration from this talk: [Semicolons cannot save you!](https://www.youtube.com/watch?v=Qlr-FGbhKaI) or [Are Semicolons Necessary in JavaScript?](https://www.youtube.com/watch?v=gsfbh17Ax9I).